ethereum/consensus-specs/specs/custody/custody-game.md

 ## Introduction

-This document details the beacon chain additions and changes in Phase 1 of Ethereum 2.0 to support the shard data custody game, building upon the [Phase 0](../phase0/beacon-chain.md) specification.
+This document details the beacon chain additions and changes of Ethereum 2.0 to support the shard data custody game, building upon the [Sharding](../sharding/beacon-chain.md) specification.

 ## Constants